tomas-sereikis/redux-lite-action/README.md

   b: false,
 };

-export const MutationActionA = createReducerAction(
+export const mutationActionA = createReducerAction(
   // name your action function which will be used as a action name witch
   // id prefix in front of name function name, this will prevent same action names
   // when function name is duplicated